elEmperadorAlejandroMagno/elEmperadorAlejandroMagno/README.md

 Frontend and backend developer
 ------------------------------

 I've been learning code for almost 2 years.
 I started with HTML and CSS for curiosity but then i discovered the pleasure of the challenging backend developing.
-Working on cs50 proyect for Computer Science course.
+Working on proyect for CS50 course in Edx.
 But also learning more about python, quality code and algorithms in Coursera org.

 * 🌍  I'm based in Argentina
 * 🧠  I'm learning TypeScript